Skip to content

 Dual Attachment Points

 Front D-ring for no-pull training and back V-ring for regular walks.
-Two attachment options for maximum versatility.
+Two options for maximum versatility.

 4-Point Adjustable